steadymachine/node-rest-api/README.md

 # Node API REST

 ## Description
 API RESTful which handles GET, POST, PUT and DELETE requests.
-Developed with [express](https://expressjs.com), a key aspect of the API is the security, password uniqueness is generated adding a salt in the hashing process.
+Developed with the [express](https://expressjs.com) framework and a mongoDB database, a key aspect of the API is the security, password uniqueness is generated adding a salt in the hashing process.

 ## Installation